Capybara0827/Capybara0827/README.md

 🧑‍💻 Data Scientist & Explorer in AI & Employment Fields.

-✨ Building a platform to share the latest knowledge and insights from the perspective of a data scientist. >v<
+✨ Building a platform to share the latest knowledge and insights from the perspective of a data scientist. ٩(•̤̀ᵕ•̤́๑)ᵒᵏ